samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 ---

 ## 1.4 Performance Metrics
-- List important performance metrics for the streaming analytics for your tenant cases.
-- For each metric, explain:
-  - (i) Its definition.
-  - (ii) How to measure it in your analytics/platform.
-  - (iii) Its importance and relevance for the analytics of the tenant (for whom/components and for which purposes).
-- *(1 point)*

 - **1. Throughput**
   - **Definition**: Records processed per second (e.g., VM CPU readings ingested/analyzed per second).